Back to National Guide

 Below-ground waterproofing is classified as building work in SA and requires a Building Work Contractor's Licence.
 Verify licences through Consumer and Business Services and search for licence holders on the CBS register.

-• Current SA building work contractor's licence
+• Hold a current SA building work contractor's licence

-• Public liability insurance
+• Carry public liability insurance

 How We Calculate